 Jorge "La Hiena" Barrios, 46 (33 ko's)-3-1-1.
 He always comes to fight and like Ricardo Mayorga and most of the others on this list, would rather die in the ring than quit on his own.
 His fight with "Popo" Frietas was pure courage as was his recent set-to with Joan Guzman.
 No trips to the refrigerator during one of his savage brawls.

-Middleweight Alejandro "Naco" Berrio, a 30 year old Colombian bomber who has Ko'd 24 opponents in 25 wins and is an extremely dangerous fighter, but, like fellow bombers Bob Satterfield, Tommy Morrison, Julian Jackson and arguably Jaime Garza, the downside is that he does not take a punch very well — he was stopped in all four of his losses.
+Alejandro "Naco" Berrio, a 30 year old Colombian bomber who has Ko'd 24 opponents in 25 wins and is an extremely dangerous fighter, but the downside is that he does not take a punch very well — he was stopped in all four of his losses.
 And that makes him super exciting....and my personal favorite as well.
 Just don't blink or you might miss the end.
 If I listed these in order of excitement, "Naco" would be no lower than second.

-Lamon "Relentless" Brewster, 33 (29 ko's)-3, Aside from Wladimir Klitchko, the only exciting heavyweight out there and the only one on my list.
+Lamon "Relentless" Brewster, 33 (29 ko's)-3, Aside from Wladimir Klitchko, the only exciting heavyweight out there.
 His fights with Wlad, Golata, and Lyakhovich were all barn burners for as long as they lasted.
-In September 2005, he survived a severe beating by German-based Luan Krasniqi only to ice Krasniqi in the 9th round, while behind on all cards.
-As fellow writer Frank Gonzalez Jr. states, "success in the ring is usually the result of a combination of things, like speed, power, heart, boxing skills or stamina." for Lamon Brewster, it is usually relentlessness and that makes him exciting.
+In September 2005, he survived a severe beating by Luan Krasniqi only to ice Krasniqi in the 9th round, while behind on all cards.

 Antonio "Tony" Margarito, 33 (24 )-4 -0-1, his savage style earns him a place on my list.
-His ten round stoppage of Sebastian Andres Lujan can only be described as brutal.
-He then beat another Puerto Rican, tough Kermit Cintron, dropping him four times on his way to a fifth round knockout.
+His ten round stoppage of Sebastian Andres Lujan was brutal.
+He then beat another Puerto Rican, tough Kermit Cintron, dropping him four times on his way to a fifth round ko.
 In February he iced Manuel Gomez in the first round for the WBO Welterweight Title.
-He is an exciting fighter pure and simple and a big fan favorite, though Daniel Santos seems to have his number.
+He is an exciting fighter pure and simple and a big fan favorite, though his recent fight with Clottey has planted some seeds of doubt.

-Manny "PacMan" Pacquiao, 41 (33 ko's) -3-2, Probably the most exciting fighter in the sport of boxing today.
+Manny "PacMan" Pacquiao, 41 (33 ko's) -3-2, The most exciting fighter in the sport of boxing today.
 Simply put, he is a warrior.
-Rarely in a boring fight, this tough crowd pleasing Philipino has knocked out both future hall of Famers Erik Morales and Marco Antonio Barrera.
+Rarely in a boring fight, this tough crowd pleasing warrior has knocked out both future hall of Famers Erik Morales (twice) and Marco Antonio Barrera.
 If he stays focused and continues to train hard, his chances for induction into the Hall will be high, indeed.
-A rubber match with Morales has been scheduled and the excitement meter is rapidly moving toward 100.
+In and out, back and forth, non-stop movement.
+What's not to like?